CamCove-Crichton/avanlifersmustsee/README.md

 <!-- Any bugs found here -->
 - Links to credits not working, fixed with looking up the correct URL
 - Ordered list items not displaying number values, fixed using the "list-style-position: inside;" property
+- Used dev tools to figure out why the footer was appearing in the the middle of the index.html file when media queries came into play

 ### Validator Testing
 <!-- Validator testing results here -->